-The marriage solution – I know 0.00% hot looking religious people who are not married or on their way to married.
+The marriage solution – I know 0.00% cordial looking religious people who are not married or on their way to married.

 This combo and looks plus religion is what I call the marriage solution.
 Before you escape, read on, I will look at this objectively.
 Consider the power of transcendent ideals coupled with homo sapiens’s need for physical contact.
 Then add something called prayer.

 Why not just be spiritual?